PerfectlySoft/PerfectDocs/guide/SQLite.md

 ### Access the Database

-The database is accessed via it’s local file path, so the first step is to store the file path to your SQLite data:
+The database is accessed via its local file path, so the first step is to store the file path to your SQLite data:

 ``` swift
 let dbPath = "./db/database"
 ```

 Once you’ve got that, you can open a connection to the database using a do-try-catch to make sure that errors are handled:

 ``` swift
 let dbPath = "./db/database"